BtheGit/raymarcher/README.md

 - Performance is smooth in Chrome, sluggish in FF and Safari.
 This will improve once I stop using such big textures, but it does beg a bit more of precalcing and using lookup tables  (which may also entail working harder to avoid floating points, which I've been lazy about so far.)
 - Refactor all calls for grid cells to use correct getter.
 - Prevent errors triggered from walking to the edge of a world with no walls.
-- FIX THE DAMN REVERSE THING!
 - Issue with crashes when no outer wall in viewport.
 - A single gap appears at 0 (when the level first starts for example).
 - Default WAD is no longer valid.
+- FIX THE REVERSE THING!
+- Constrain touchscreen to non-editor mode only.

 ### Random working notes / Plan